The supply of residential accommodation in a dwelling is exempt from GST.

 $1,600 x 3/23 = $208.69

-George includes $1,600 with sales in Box 5 of his return.
+George includes $1,600 with sales in his return.

 Hire purchase sales

-You must account for all hire purchase sales in the taxable period covering the date you enter into the agreement, regardless of the accounting basis you use.
+You must account for all hire purchase sales in the taxable period covering the date you enter into the agreement.
+This rule applies to whichever accounting basis you use.

 Buying goods on hire purchase

-If you buy goods on hire purchase, you may claim a deduction in the taxable period covering the date you enter into the agreement, regardless of the accounting basis you use.
+If you buy goods on hire purchase, you may claim a deduction in the taxable period covering the date you enter into the agreement.
+This rule applies to whichever accounting basis you use.

 Calculating the GST component

 The GST component of the payment is calculated based on the cash price of the goods under the arrangement.
-Multiply the amount of payment by 3, then divide it by 23 to work out the GST.
+Multiply the amount of payment by 3, and divide by 23 to work out the GST.

-The difference between the cash price and the amount of instalments you have to pay, are finance charges.
+The difference between the cash price and the amount of instalments you must pay, are finance charges.
 These are exempt from GST.

 Rebecca sells a carpet on hire purchase to Emily on 7 June.
 The cash price is $550 including GST.